Deepest-Project/Transformer-TTS/README.md

 # Transformer-TTS
 Implementation of ["Neural Speech Synthesis with Transformer Network"](https://arxiv.org/abs/1809.08895)
-This is implemented to use in FastSpeech, so I use FFTblock
+This is implemented to use in [FastSpeech](https://github.com/Deepest-Project/FastSpeech), so I use FFTblock as a encoder.

 # Notice
 1. Unlike the original paper, I didn't use the stop token prediction